 What is the cost of a COVID test?

 COVID-19 testing will be processed either within McFarland Clinic or sent to a private reference lab.
 There may be a cost associated with the test.
 Patients are encouraged to check with their insurance carrier for coverage and to provide the following codes:

 - U0003 - COVID PCR lab test - $202.00

 - 86769 - COVID Antibody test - $87.00

 - 87426-QW - COVID Antigen test - $84.00

-McFarland Clinic offers a discount on COVID testing services for uninsured patients.
-If a patient is uninsured and has a qualifying COVID-19 service provided, McFarland submits the charges to the Health Resources and Services Administration (HRSA) as part of the CARES Act.
-Generally this charge is reimbursed to McFarland and the patient experiences no out-of-pocket expense for the qualifying service.
+McFarland Clinic offers a discount on COVID testing and treatment services for uninsured patients.
+Effective March 22, 2022, McFarland Clinic is no longer able to submit charges for uninsured patients to the Health Resources and Services Administration (HRSA) as part of the CARES Act due to insufficient funds.
 Please direct any questions to our Business Office.

 The Iowa Department of Public Health has established a public hotline for Iowans with general questions about COVID-19.
 The line is available 24/7 by calling 211.

 Please refer to these resources for the most up-to-date information regarding COVID-19 in Iowa and in the United States.